Glossary

 Headless WordPress

-Headless WordPress is a setup where WordPress is used only as the editing and storage system, and the public site is rendered by a separate front-end application.
+Headless WordPress is a setup where WordPress is used only for editing and storing content, while the public site is built and served by a separate front-end application.

 Helpful Content